Here are the most common Phishing Threats doing the rounds right now. Do you know them all?

 What are two simple ways you can protect yourself against these common and regularly successful attacks?

-- If your service provider (email, cloud storage etc.) supports Multi Factor Authentication or 2-Factor Authentication, enable it, now.
+- If your service provider (email, cloud storage etc.) supports Multi-Factor authentication or 2-Factor authentication, enable it, now.
 This is a superbly simple defence, by ensuring that any attempt to log into your account requires a one-time password in the form of a text message or an authentication app code.
 It doesn’t make you impervious but provides a very thorough level of additional security which is easy for you to use.
 Remember to change your password if you think it has been compromised!
-Don’t just rely on 2FA
+Don’t just rely on 2FA.

 - Never use the same password for more than one service.
 It is all too easy for the sake of convenience to use the same password or a variant for different services, email, shopping, photos etc. Use a password manager to create and store unique and strong passwords so that you don’t have to remember them.
 This strategy narrows the possibility of a hacker using the same stolen credentials to access other services with your email address and password.

 PS Tech offer a range of email security, phishing and spear-phishing detection and training solutions.
-These are compatible with all email platforms including Office 365.
+These are compatible with all email platforms including Microsoft 365.
 Talk to us now to arrange a demo and a conversation.